JensLarsen/RefIT/README.md

 •	Provides calculation of reference ranges based on -/+2 standard deviations.
 •	Provides basic statistics like average, median, min/max.
 •	Provides removal of outliers based on Tukey’s fences.
 •	Provides visualization of all sample results by data plot, percentile plot and normal distribution plot.
+In addition a plot for visualization of individuel sample results from each patient.
 •	Export of reports as excel file, or by printing.
 •	Export of processed data as excel file.
 •	Export of all graphical views as high resolution images.

 Comment on decimal number setting:
 Numbering in the excel import file can be either “,” or “.”
-Please see attached demodata file for correct organization of data.
+Please see attached demodata file for correct organization of dataset.

 What algorithms do the program use:
 RefIT provides algorithm‘s for selecting population based datasets.
-The models are described in the documentation, and in the paper “Automated inter-laboratory comparison of therapeutic drug monitoring data and its use for evaluation of published therapeutic reference ranges“ by Jens Borggaard Larsen et al. 2023 (in preparation).
+The models are described in the documentation, and in the paper by Larsen JB, Hoffmann-Lücke E, Aaslo PH, Jørgensen NR, Greibe E. Automated Interlaboratory Comparison of Therapeutic Drug Monitoring Data and Its Use for Evaluation of Published Therapeutic Reference Ranges.
+Pharmaceutics.
+2023 Feb 16;15(2):673. doi: 10.3390/pharmaceutics15020673.
+PMID: 36839995; PMCID: PMC9964937.
 The build in function for calculating percentiles are based on linear interpolation second and third variant (C=0, C=1) method as described https://en.wikipedia.org/wiki/Percentile#The_linear_interpolation_between_closest_ranks_method.
 As the program use the datatype double for this calculation, there is a small difference when calculating, compared to excel, due to rounding.
 In addition RefIT has build in removal of outliers, based on Tukey’s fences (Interquartile range method). https://en.wikipedia.org/wiki/Outlier